‘Young And The Restless’ Spoilers: Adam Newman’s Return Shakes Up Genoa City?

 The Young and the Restless spoilers tease that Adam Newman could be returning to the CBS soap opera in the next few months.
 And when he returns, he will have one heck of a shocker to deal with since his wife, Chelsea (Melissa Claire Egan) is now sleeping with his brother, Nick (Joshua Morrow).

-One thing that Adam did ask of Nick before he “dead” in the cabin explosion was to take care of his son, but not get close to Chelsea.
+One thing that Adam did ask of Nick before he “died” in the cabin explosion was to take care of his son, but not get close to Chelsea.
 He didn’t want Chelsea to become one of Nick’s failed romance conquests.
 The Young and the Restless spoilers indicate that Nick seems to have forgotten that Adam warned him to stay away from his wife.
 Nick appears to believe that Adam would be pleased that he is dating his wife!

 It seems hard for most Young and the Restless fans to accept that Adam would never return to Genoa City.
 He has always loved Chelsea and Connor.
 If he’s alive, Adam would rather die trying to come back to them than stay away.